dhpoware logo

 15 October 2006.

-Updated the implementation of fill() with a more optimized version.
+Updated the implementation of fill() with a more optimised version.
 Updated the implementation of resize().
-The nearest neighbor sampling filter has been replaced with a bilinear sampling filter.
-Bilinear sampling provides superior image quality compared to nearest neighbor sampling.
-However bilinear sampling is slower than nearest neighbor sampling.
+The nearest neighbour sampling filter has been replaced with a bilinear sampling filter.
+Bilinear sampling provides superior image quality compared to nearest neighbour sampling.
+However bilinear sampling is slower than nearest neighbour sampling.

 30 August 2006.

 Added flipHorizontal(), flipVertical(), resize(), and saveTarga() methods.
-When saving as a Targa (TGA) file the resulting file will always have a color depth of 32-bits.
-The resize() method currently supports nearest neighbor sampling only.
+When saving as a Targa (TGA) file the resulting file will always have a colour depth of 32-bits.
+The resize() method currently supports nearest neighbour sampling only.
 A future version will support bilinear sampling.

 10 June 2006.